alexalemi/blog.alexalemi.com/quarters.md

 $$ 128, 16, 2, 256, 32, 4, 512, 64, 8 $$
 then insert decimals after the first digits:
 $$ 1.28, 1.6, 2, 2.56, 3.2, 4, 5.12, 6.4, 8 . $$
 As you can see, this very well approximates the locations of the integer decibels on the scale above.
+Without this trick, as long as you can remember that $3 \text{ dB} = 2$, and that $10 \text{ dB} = 10$ you can also create the approximate scale on the fly as I show in the appendix below.

 Fortunately, this turns multiplication and division into simple addition and subtraction of integers, something we are much better primed to do.
 If we wanted to match the precision of two-significant-digit arithmetic we would need to track the nearest half decibel as well, but even this is pretty easy to do in our head.
 Quick, what is 4.5 + 8?
 Now try to do 2.8 * 6.3 to two sigfigs.
 How about 4.5 - 8 and 2.8 / 6.3?
 Which of those was easier?
 I think doing arithmetic with half integers is a lot easier, especially subtraction compared to division.